moeakwak/monaco-it/README.md

-# Monaco It
+# Monaco-It

-Monaco It is a chrome extension which helps change ace editor to monaco editor, supporting all features including autocompletes.
+Monaco-It is a chrome extension turning Ace Editor into Monaco Editor, supporting all features including autocompletes.

 [一些中文说明](./README_cn.md)